QueWu/Web-Image-to-PDF/README.md

 # Web-Image-to-PDF
+For first timers with python3 and linux.
+Play around and explore.
 Downloads multiple images from the web and compiles a PDF

 This is intended to run on linux system.